-Along with the California Healthy Kids Survey (CHKS), several other district and site surveys were utilized during the 2021-2022 school year to assess students' connection to school and mental health needs.
-Based on the CHKS indicators, School Connectedness and Caring Adult Relationships have decreased when compared to years prior to the pandemic.
-However, they appear to be improving slightly when compared to results from the 2020-2021 survey.
-These continue to be identified as areas for improvement as we return to more normal school operations.
+Along with the California Healthy Kids Survey (CHKS), several other district and site surveys were utilized during the 2022-2023 school year to assess students' connection to school and mental health needs.
+Based on the CHKS indicators, School Connectedness and Caring Adult Relationships increased for both 9th and 11th graders compared to last year.
+These levels are continuing to rebound and more closely resemble pre-pandemic levels.
+These continue to be identified as areas for improvement.

 Our PBIS team and Advisory program continue to focus on the subsection Caring Adult Relationships and Chronic Sadness/Hopelessness.
-In the Caring Adult Relationship sections, the data from the 2021-2022 CHKS held relatively stable when compared to the previous year with a slight increase in 9th graders selecting "Very much true" or "Pretty much true" at 54% (9th grade) and remaining unchanged at 59% (11th grade).
-The prior year these numbers were at 51 (9th) and 59 (11th).
-Compared to years prior to the pandemic, these numbers are still low but may be stabilizing and indicating a place for our staff to continue to support students as we return to more normal school operations.
+In the Caring Adult Relationship sections, the data from the 2022-2023 CHKS held relatively stable when compared to the previous year with a 1% increase in both 9th & 11th graders selecting "Very much true" or "Pretty much true".
 The PBIS team and Advisory classes continue to focus on ways to make connections between students to caring adults.
-Support for improvement happens in Advisory through team building activities, student guidance, and support, character lessons, "Working on Wellness" lessons and similar student focused activities.
+Support for improvement happens in Advisory through team-building activities, student guidance, and support, character lessons, our site developed student connectedness survey, and similar student-focused activities.